NeKoRoSYS/nekorosys.github.io/_posts/addons/2022-01-04-hardcoremobs.md

 #### How does it work?

-**It is recommended NOT to enable this behavior pack on your important worlds, unless there is a recent back-up for them.**
+**It is recommended NOT to enable this behavior pack on your important worlds, unless there is a recent back-up for them.**<br>

 #### Which mobs have been changed?